kevinmcaleer/kevsrobots.com/web/_posts/2023-11-26-pico_toothbrush.md

 The screen is 128x32 pixels, black and white OLED.
 It is connected to the Pico via I2C.
 The screen is used to display the time remaining, and the bluetooth status.
 The screen model is SSD1306.

-Shows battery level, bruth time and bluetooth status.
+Shows battery level, brush time and bluetooth status.

 ---